BasmaElhoseny01/Basic_Arduino_projects/18.Passive Buzzer/3.Controlling_Volume/README.md

 # Controlling Volume of Passive Buzzer
-Controlling the Volume of the simple Passive buzzer using a potentiometer.
+Controlling the Volume of the simple Passive non-powered buzzer using a potentiometer.

 ## 🎥 Demo
 https://user-images.githubusercontent.com/72309546/186127604-98999606-f8ae-40e0-86c6-0f737ddc07ac.mp4